For additional help on how to create your account see our user guides and videos.

-Contact ID/Applicant Number - if you have previously booked ABRSM exams and know your applicant number, enter it here.
-If you have booked exams in 2018 or 2019 this will allow us to link your new account to your existing personal details.
-If you are a Visit Organiser, it will also allow us to pre-approve your 2019 visit venue and link it to your account.
+Contact ID/Applicant Number: for applicants - if you have previously booked ABRSM exams and know your applicant number, enter it here.
 If you haven’t booked ABRSM exams before, leave this blank.
 Once you’ve created your account we will give you a Contact ID which allows us to identify you in our system.

-Candidates will also be given a Contact ID once they’ve been entered for an exam through the new online service.
+Contact ID: for candidates - Candidates will be given a Contact ID once they’ve been entered for an exam.
 If a candidate (parent/carer) wishes to create an account, they should enter this Contact ID along with their date of birth when they register.
-Contact IDs will appear on all communications about exam bookings and results.
+Contact IDs appear on all communications about exam bookings and results.

 5. Complete your marketing preferences to tell us how we can contact you in the future.
-To receive marketing updates about our products and services, please opt in.
+To receive the latest marketing updates about our products and services, please opt in.